coralogix/telemetry-shippers/cxtool/README.md

 Generate Flags:
   --destination|-d        The destination of the integration manifests - github/s3/local.
-Optional, default is local --path                  Mandatory when using the 'local' destination --bucket                Mandatory when using the 's3' destination --bucketpath            Path inside the bucket, optional. default is the root path --giturl                The url of the desired repo.
+Optional, default is local --path                  Optional when using the 'local' destination --bucket                Mandatory when using the 's3' destination --bucketpath            Path inside the bucket, optional. default is the root path --giturl                The url of the desired repo.
 Mandatory when using the 'github' destination